jemmy512/book-notes/linux/linux-cloud.md

 ---

+The rules are Enforce at [cgroup_attach_permissions](#cgroup_attach_permissions)

 1. **Unified Hierarchy**
     * There is a single cgroup hierarchy mounted at one location (e.g., /sys/fs/cgroup/), and all subsystems (e.g., cpu, memory, io, pids) are managed within this tree.

-2. **Task crossing cgroup**
+2. **Task css_set crossing cgroup**
-    * Domain: Each task (process or thread) is associated with exactly one cgroup at a time across all subsystems.
+    * Domain mode: Each task (process or thread) is associated with exactly one cgroup at a time across all subsystems.
-    * Thread domian:
+    * Threaded mode:

         Placement Type | Allowed? | Explanation
         :-: | :-: | :-:
         Horizontal (Siblings) | Yes | Threads of a process can be placed in different sibling cgroups within the same threaded domain.
-        Vertical (Parent/Child) | No | Threads of a process cannot belong to both a parent cgroup and its child cgroup.
+        Vertical (Parent/Child) | No | Threads of a process cannot belong to both a parent cgroup and its child cgroup if the parent and child are in different domains.
         Outside Threaded Domain | No | Threads cannot belong to cgroups outside the threaded domain.

 9. **Domain: No Internal Process Constraint**